How do we ensure our public spaces are inclusive, safe and sustainable?

 About the speakers

-• Dr. Caroline Butler-Bowdon, then Executive Director, Cities, Revitalisation and Place, Transport for NSW
+- Dr Caroline Butler-Bowdon, then Executive Director, Cities Revitalisation and Place, Transport for NSW

-• Professor Kate Lloyd, School of Social Sciences, Macquarie University
+- Professor Kate Lloyd, School of Social Sciences, Macquarie University

-• Dr. Miriam Williams, Senior Lecturer, School of Social Sciences, Macquarie University
+- Dr Miriam Williams, Senior Lecturer, School of Social Sciences, Macquarie University

-• Michael Rodrigues, NSW 24hr Commissioner
+- Michael Rodrigues, 24-Hour Economy Commissioner

-• Professor Louise D’Arcens, Deputy Dean, Research and Innovation, Faculty of Arts, Macquarie University
+- Professor Louise D’Arcens, Deputy Dean, Research and Innovation, Faculty of Arts, Macquarie University